Patt126/Parallel_Ising/README.md

 - C++ Compiler with C++17 or later support.
 - OpenMP for multicore CPU parallelization.
+- Gnuplot-iostream Library for results visualisation.
+You can find the Gnuplot-iostream library [Here](http://stahlke.org/dan/gnuplot-iostream/).
+Follow the installation instructions provided on the website.

 ## Building and Running the Simulation